 - Check the basics:

-- Plug the USB drive into the TV’s USB port (usually on the side or back).
+- Stick the USB drive into the TV’s USB port—usually on the back or side.

-- Grab the remote and open Source > USB.
+- Grab your remote and head to Source > USB.

 - Reduce the file count: